 Meduza announced that the "LPR" will allegedly "liberate" certain territories soon.
 Collaborators from the Kherson region confirm that Ukrainian shelling damaged a hospital.
-The most cynical thing was that they published the "version" of the self-proclaimed "head of the investigative department of the Prosecutor General's Office of the DPR" that the drama theater in Mariupol was destroyed by an explosion coming from the inside.
+The most cynical thing was that they published the "version" of the so-called "head of the investigative department of the Prosecutor General's Office of the self-proclaimed DPR" that the drama theater in Mariupol was destroyed by an explosion coming from the inside.